 Lycée Louis Pasteur is Calgary’s premier French school.
 As a non-denominational private school, we welcome students ages 3 years old to Grade 12.
 We are located in the quiet, residential neighbourhood of Altadore.

 We are the only school in Calgary to teach the French Ministry of Education and Alberta Education curricula.
 Lycée Louis Pasteur is the only school in Calgary to offer programming of this nature.

-To learn more about Lycée Louis Pasteur, its unique features and its approach to education, click here and Start Your Journey!
+To learn more about Lycée Louis Pasteur, our unique features and our approach to education, click here and Start Your Journey!